Matvey300/Cytechpro/Pyton_main/Pyton_Data_Analytic_project/readme.md

 - Follows `Next` pagination up to 500 reviews or until new pages stop loading
 - Verifies each page by detecting review blocks (`li[data-hook="review"]`)
 - Saves HTML locally before parsing (ensures resilience and debug)
+- Computes and persists sentiment scores using TextBlob

 ---